 I lost my mum at 16 and dad at 19, this resulted in a huge shift in what made me me.
-My stability and security was gone, my home, access to money was all gone.
+My stability and security was gone, my home, my roots, my financial support was all gone.
 My late teens were filled with mental health issues that I can only recognise years later.
 I didn’t have any help or counselling after my mum died.
 It was 1993, these kinds of things didn’t exist, or if they did I wasn’t told about them.
 I was just expected to get back on with normal life but I WAS 16 and motherless.

 Then my dad died at the end of my first year at university.
 Had I brought this upon myself, had I over thought about my mum dying, worrying about my dad and then he died?
 Much of university was self-destruct mode.
 I slept around, I drank too much and experimented with things that are not good for you.
 They were wild years where all I was trying to do was forget that my parents had died.
 And that I was the only person (so it felt) in the universe whom this had happened to.

 At one point at university a close friend shouted at me to get a grip, ‘Lynn you are a bitch’ I remember her saying (thank you Julie).
-There was a point where I remember sitting on my second floor flat and thought what would happen if I jumped.
-I talked and cried to my personal tutor who finally recommended counselling.
-I spent a year talking to a university councellor about my feelings and depression about my parent’s deaths.
-It took 4 years and the death of two parents to get the help I needed.
+There was a very low point where I remember sitting on my second floor flat and thought what would happen if I jumped.
+I talked and cried to my personal tutor who recommended counselling.
+I spent a year talking to a university counsellor about my feelings and depression about my parent’s deaths.
+It took four years and the death of two parents to get the help I needed.

 My Career was impacted positively and negatively